 Sheppard’s manner harkened to a different era, when baseball was largely followed on the radio.
 In an interview with ESPN, Sheppard said, “The modern public address announcer is a screamer, he’s a shouter, and he is very, very flamboyant,” better suited for a wrestling ring.
 In contrast, Sheppard described his method as “clear, concise and correct.”
 As a baseball fan who listened to both Yankees and Mets games, I witnessed the contrast and understood Sheppard’s intent.
 The game was perfect by itself; it did not need a promoter, but merely someone who respected its dignity.
 Sheppard did so superlatively and stylishly, as seen in the sack-jacketed 1972 photo above.

 “I don’t go to work; I go to a game,” Sheppard once said, as if baseball was too sacred to be a job.
 As the announcer for the sport’s most storied franchise, Sheppard served as a trustee charged with protecting a key part of New York’s heritage and capturing the imaginations of succeeding generations.
-He will be missed by millions of fans, including this one. — WILL CHOU
+He is missed by millions of fans, including this one. — WILL CHOU